Code-Institute-Submissions/MrFogg866-project-2_MayResub/README.md

 - No warnings from wwww.jshint.com
 ![jshint](assets/images/jshint.png)

+#### Code Formatting

-4. Javascript Beautifier used here
+4. Javascript Beautifier used here, you can see the amount of lines being used have been reduced.
 ![jshint](assets/images/beautifier-js.png)